Hibou57/PostiATS-Utilities/doc/keywords.md

 `BARSEMI`, `LPAREN_deco` and `LBRACE_deco`, implied by
 `pats_parsing_kwds.dats`, are not listed here.
-All three are the sum of two other tokens which are listed here.
+All three are the sum of two symbolic keywords, which are listed here.